 Parents who haven't managed to organise a Mikuláš visit for their children sneak the packages of candies into the shoes on the windowsills while the children are asleep, sometimes also painting the naughty children's cheeks black with coal to prove the trio was there and that the devil touched them while they were sleeping.

 Mikuláš, although it is celebrated across the country, is not a national holiday, more a folk tradition.
 People still go work, and children to school, where the following poem is usually written on the blackboard before the lessons start:

 "Na Svätého Mikuláša, neučí sa, neskúša sa, každá päťka odpúšťa sa.
 Kto ten príkaz poruší, dostane poza uši."
 (On St Nicholas day, no lessons are taught, no exams are held, and every failing grade is erased.
 Whoever breaks this rule will be slapped.)

 What a fine tradition!
 Fruit and cake instead of computer games, kids learning songs and poems rather than staring gloomily at the TV, and a slap in the head for spoilsport teachers.

-Over the years, in some Western countries, Saint Nicolas came to be synonymous with Santa Claus, the jolly, round and rosy-cheeked man who drove a sled of reindeer, snuck down chimneys and left presents under trees on Christmas Day.
+Over the years, in some Western countries - including the US - Saint Nicholas came to be synonymous with Santa Claus, the jolly, round and rosy-cheeked man who drove a sled of reindeer, snuck down chimneys and left presents under trees on Christmas Day.